-Water system management and day-to-day operations are the responsibility of the Water Commissioner plus an Assistant to the Director, who splits her time 50%/50% with SWSB and the Town of Smithfield, and the Deputy Director of Public Works who spends 23% of his time with the SWSB.
+Water system management and day-to-day operations are the responsibility of the Water Commissioner and SWSB staff.
+Mr. Gene Allen is the Water Commissioner, as well as Director of Public Works for the Town of Smithfield.
+The SWSB has two other full-time employees, both identified as "Field Observers", plus an Assistant to the Director, who splits her time 50%/50% with SWSB and the Town of Smithfield, and the Deputy Director of Public Works who spends 23% of his time with the SWSB.